 Annual Events in Undergraduate Research

-UR Undergraduate Research Fair (held annually in September):
+UR Undergraduate Research Fair (held annually in the fall):

 The Research Fair connects undergraduates looking for research experiences with departments, labs, and other resources that can help that search.
 Undergraduates frequently voice frustration about how difficult it is to get started when they set out to become involved in research.
 The process isn’t as simple as many of them seem to expect initially.
 There are discipline and departmental differences in the research culture and expectations that lead to the need for local guidance as the students seek research opportunities.